ironcodev/j6t/README.md

 Here the first onclick will be attached for id${0} and the second goes for id${1}.

-j6t knows main events in HTML specification, like click, dbclick, mousedown, mouseup, etc. In case we have a custom event, we can specify it by prepending a # before the name of the event.
+j6t knows main events in HTML specification, like click, dbclick, mousedown, mouseup, etc. In case we have a custom event, we can specify it by prepending a # sign before the name of the event.

 ```javascript
 class Button extends j6t.Component {